14 Inflammatory Foods That Cause Weight Gain

 You cut calories, fit in time at the gym, and never eat after 8 p.m.
 So why is it that you still can’t deflate that spare tire hanging around your tummy?
-Consider this: your body might be fighting against your weight loss efforts.
+Consider this: your body might be fighting against your weight loss efforts because you’re eating too many inflammatory foods that cause chronic inflammation.

-You can think of chronic inflammation like your home security system.
-Before you leave your house every morning and when you’re ready to settle in for the night, you click a couple buttons and turn the alarm on.
+You can think of chronic inflammation as your home security system.
+Before you leave your house every morning and when you’re ready to settle in for the night, you push some buttons and turn the alarm on.
 In doing so, you’re securing your home and protecting yourself from invaders.

 Your body’s inflammation response works in a similar fashion.
 Your immune system is the home security system and inflammation is the alarm.
 An alarm—or inflammation—is triggered whenever the system detects an invader.
 In your body’s case, that invader can be anything from a bruised knee to an allergic reaction to pollen.
 In a functioning system, your immune system will eventually disarm the alarm.